 “We have more pressing matters.”
-E grumbles.
+Phlegmy grumbles.

-“Professor E, if you check your contract you will see that in the chain of command, I am your line manager and you are required to follow my instructions.”
+“If you check your contract you will see that in the chain of command, I am your line manager and you are required to follow my instructions.”

 “Annual Reviews are due and we will be looking closely at those on red traffic lights.”

-“But different times,” B interjects helpfully.
+“But different times,” La Luz interjects helpfully.

-G seizes his chance.
+Mick seizes his chance.
 “We should be above money making rackets.”

 “The university is far from operating at a profit.
 We must do things differently now.”

 “And why is that?”
-E asks.
+Phlegmy asks.

-C blows out his cheeks and throws up his hands in frustration.
+The Wee Man blows out his cheeks and throws up his hands in frustration.

-C offers her a thin smile.
+He offers her a thin smile.
 “I like nothing better than a good argument to arrive at a way forward but I can see the value of feminine delicacy to reach a consensus.
 Remember, I am here to do your bidding.”

-C waits, willing them to question his authority.
+The Wee Man waits, willing them to question his authority.
 They are silent.

 “I can report the remarkable achievement of our Minerva initiative.
 In the past year, we have not hired a single male to an academic post.
 This will go some way to gaining a Gold Standard in constructive bias.
-We must recognise the sterling efforts of Professor B and her focus team in transforming gender equality.”
+We must recognise the sterling efforts of Professor Ortiz and her focus team in transforming gender equality.”

 The word “hungry” hangs in the air.